 Overview

-Inhalants are substances that produce chemical vapors that, when inhaled, result in mind-altering effects.
-The term inhalant is used because these substances are rarely, if ever, used by any other means.
+Inhalants are substances that produce chemical vapors that are mind-altering when inhaled.
 These substances are common household, industrial, or medical products.
-But most people do not think of them as drugs.
-This is because they are not meant to be used in that way.
+Most people don't think of them as drugs because they are not meant to be used in that way.

 • Solvents (such as paint thinners and degreasers), gasoline, glues, and office supplies (such as correction fluids, felt-tip markers, and electronics cleaners).

 • Gases.
-These are household products such as aerosol computer cleaners, butane lighters, whipping cream aerosols (whippets), spray paints, hair or deodorant sprays, vegetable oil sprays, and fabric protector sprays.
+These include household products such as aerosol computer cleaners, butane lighters, whipping cream aerosols (whippets), spray paints, hair or deodorant sprays, vegetable oil sprays, and fabric protector sprays.

-• Nitrites (such as a prescription medicine called amyl nitrite).
+• Nitrites.
+The prescription medicine is called amyl nitrite.
 An illegal form of amyl nitrite, called poppers or snappers, is often packaged and sold in small bottles.
-Common room odorizers also contain nitrites that can be inhaled.
+Common air fresheners also contain nitrites that can be inhaled.

-Aerosols can be sprayed directly into the nose or mouth.
+These substances can be inhaled in different ways.
+For example, aerosols can be sprayed directly into the nose or mouth.
 Nitrous oxide can be inhaled directly from balloons.
-Several terms are used for the way inhalants are breathed into the lungs, including:
+Terms for the way inhalants are used include:

 • Sniffing or snorting, when fumes are inhaled from a container.

-• Bagging, when fumes are inhaled from substances sprayed or deposited inside a plastic bag.
+• Bagging, when fumes are inhaled from substances sprayed or placed inside a plastic bag.

-Long-term health problems, such as brain, liver, kidney, blood, or bone marrow damage, can occur from inhaling some substances.
+Inhaling some substances can cause long-term health problems, such as brain, liver, kidney, blood, or bone marrow damage.
 Long-term use of inhalants also causes:

 • Weight loss.